-Snowflake Holiday Cards Using Cricut Pens and Watercolor Painted Papers
+Snowflake Holiday Cards With Watercolor and Cricut Pens

 A simple watercolor effect creates a beautiful background for drawing with gel pens.
 The background provides an artistic touch to this easy snowflake card that you can use to share good wishes with friends and family this holiday season.